BRACKETS-by-TRIAD/cookie-consent-dialog/README.md

     title: 'Cookies & Privacy',
     description: `<p>This site makes use of third-party cookies.
 Read more in our
                   <a href="/privacy-policy">privacy policy</a>.</p>`,
+    // Policy link or `learn more` link can be eaither par of the description html or standalone link bellow description with the use of configuration bellow
+    policyLink: {
+      href: '#',
+      text: 'More info'
+    },

     // Button labels based on state and preferences.
     button: {
       // The default button label.